 Who invented the trap in hockey?

 It is unclear who invented the trap in the National Hockey League, but Jacques Lemair is credited with popularizing the system during the 1990s.
-Lemair led the New Jersey Devils with the system during a game against the Detroit Red Wings in the 1995 Stanley Cup Finals.
-This move ultimately brought the Devils to victory that night which increased the popularity of the attack throughout the NHL.
+Lemair led the New Jersey Devils by using the neutral zone trap system during a game against the Detroit Red Wings in the 1995 Stanley Cup Finals.
+This move ultimately brought the Devils to victory that night, which increased the popularity of the attack throughout the NHL.

 What is a common trap formation?

-A common trap formation is a 1-3-1 which seeks to create some type of a player wall at the centerline, which helps block passes up the boards of the ice and forces opponents inwards.
-The forechecker's goal during this formation is to seal off passing lanes through the middle and force whichever opponent is carrying the puck towards the boards.
+A common trap formation in hockey is a 1-3-1 trap, which seeks to create a player wall at the centerline, helping to block passes up the boards of the ice and forcing opponents outwards.
+The forechecker’s goal during this formation is to seal off passing lanes through the middle and force whichever opponent is carrying the puck towards the boards.
 A defender should be waiting there in an attempt to retrieve the puck back for his team.

 What does the goalie do during a neutral trap zone?

-During a neutral trap zone, it is much more difficult for the opponents offense to try and put any shots on goal.
-Although if an opponent's offender does get through, the goalie is then at risk of being put into a 1 versus 1 situation giving the offender a much higher chance of scoring.
-The goalie must be focused during a neutral zone trap and not take it as an opportunity to relax because a breakaway may take place.
+The goalie must maintain their usual position and be especially focused during a neutral zone trap because a breakaway may take place.
+During a neutral trap zone, it is much more difficult for the opponent’s offense to try and put any shots on goal.
+Although, if an opponent does get through, the goalie is then at risk of being put into a 1-on-1 situation, giving the offensive player a much higher chance of scoring.